 NOTE: Following is the discussion guide we’ll use tomorrow (Mar.
-2) in our LIFE groups at MoSt Church.
+9) in our LIFE groups at MoSt Church.
 This guide will enable your follow-up of my sermon that morning.
-This sermon is the first in a three-part series entitled Sing!
+This sermon is the second in a three-part series entitled Sing!

 To find previous group discussion guides, look under the category title “LIFE group guides” and you’ll find an archive of previous issues.

 Stated in a single sentence, this is the purpose of this sermon series, or this particular sermon, in a series.

 To stress the significance of singing in our life together as seekers of God.

 These Scriptures form some of the foundation of this morning’s sermon.

 • May the God of endurance and encouragement give you the same attitude toward each other, similar to Christ Jesus’ attitude.
 That way you can glorify the God and Father of our Lord Jesus Christ together with one voice.
 So welcome each other, in the same way that Christ also welcomed you, for God’s glory.
 (Romans 15.5-7 CEB)